The Bankrate promise

-If you opt not to submit the FAFSA, you’ll miss out on a number of valuable federal student aid programs that could help you cover the cost of your college education.
-Some examples include:
+If you opt not to submit the FAFSA, you’ll miss out on several valuable federal student aid programs that could help you cover the cost of your college education such as:

 Furthermore, some scholarships may require you to complete the FAFSA as part of the application process.
-The same may be true of certain state- and school-issued student aid options as well.
-But you may be able to qualify for private student loans and private scholarships without filling out the FAFSA.
+The same may be true of certain state- and school-issued student aid options.
+However, you may be able to qualify for private student loans and private scholarships without filling out the FAFSA.

 The bottom line